The best and worst performing high schools in and around Preston, according to latest Progress 8 data

-Best and worst performing high schools in around Preston, according to latest GCSE Progress 8 scores
+The best and worst performing high schools in around Preston, according to the latest GCSE Progress 8 scores

 The Department of Education (DfE) has released its annual ‘Progress 8’ results to show how children’s secondary schools are faring compared with others.